fstarnaud/ozp-documentation-wiki/Iteration-30.md

 * Future features:
   * Responsiveness (investigate future complete responsiveness, choose a bootstrap breakpoint for now and implement across platform)
   * Alerts (sweetalert implementation, support Webtop uses)
-* Attempt to get in touch with users who submitted feedback for more information

 ## Roadblocks